iftekmahmud/iftekmahmud.github.io/blog/bypass-mac-and-open-auth/README.md

 # Bypassing MAC and Open Authentication in Wireless Networks

 As wireless networks have become ubiquitous, securing them against unauthorized access remains a critical concern for network administrators.
 Two common security mechanisms, **MAC address authentication** and **open authentication**, are often employed to restrict access to wireless networks.
 However, these methods are far from infallible and can be bypassed using readily available tools and techniques.
-In this blog, I aim to provide a detailed and practical guide to understanding and demonstrating the vulnerabilities of MAC and open authentication for anyone seeking to deepen their understanding of network vulnerabilities.
+In this blog, I aim to provide a detailed and practical guide to understanding and demonstrating the vulnerabilities of MAC and open authentication for anyone seeking to deepen their knowledge of network vulnerabilities.

 ## Understanding MAC and Open Authentication